zoltanvi/developer-test-completed/README.md

 # Taxually technical test

+## Solution

+The main changes in this refactor:

+- Structure the solution into modules: The `Clients` folder and the `Compliance` folder could be extracted into separate modules, if we want to switch to modular monolith or microservices architecture in the future
+- Introduce strategy pattern for the registration that can be easily extended
+- Add model validation for the request
+- Add middleware to hide exception details from users if an unhandled exception occurs
+- Add placeholders for logging
+- Add unit tests

+---

+### Description

 This solution contains an [API endpoint](https://github.com/Taxually/developer-test/blob/main/Taxually.TechnicalTest/Taxually.TechnicalTest/Controllers/VatRegistrationController.cs) to register a company for a VAT number.
 Different approaches are required based on the country where the company is based:

 - UK companies can register via an API